 - 1. Create a route or POI in Suunto app and sync your watch if you haven't done so already. - 2.
-Select a sport mode that uses GPS. - 3.
-Scroll down and select Navigation. - 4.
+Select a sport mode that uses GPS and then swipe up or press the lower button to open the options.
+Alternatively, start your recording first, and then keep the middle button pressed to open the sport mode options. - 3.
+Scroll to Navigation and tap the setting or press the middle button. - 4.
 Swipe up and down or press the upper and lower buttons to select a navigation option and press the middle button. - 5.
 Select the route or POI you want to navigate and press the middle button.
-Then press the upper button to start navigating. - 6.
+Then press the upper button to start navigating.

+If you have not started the exercise recording yet, the last step takes you back to the sport mode options.
 Scroll up to the start view and start your recording as normal.

 While exercising, swipe right or press the middle button to scroll to the navigation display where you will see the route or POI that you selected.
-For more information on the navigation display, see 5.5.2.
-Navigating to a POI and 5.4.
+For more information on the navigation display, see 4.4.7.2.
+Navigating to a POI and 4.4.5.
 Routes.